bohdanmartines/bohdanmartines.github.io/_posts/2023-05-07-solve-medium-leetcode-problem.md

 ---
-title: Solve medium LeetCode problem
+title: Solve Medium LeetCode Problem
 date: 2023-05-07 19:35 +0300
 ---
 In this article, we are going to solve